Whether you’re a small, medium or large business, it is essential that you understand Local SEO.

 - Correctly placed map marker: A simple mistake can be costly and that’s definitely the case here.
 By incorrectly placing a map marker, you could be directing users to the completely wrong location, which could result in a poor user experience, loss of revenue and even poor reviews.

-- Add posts to GMB: An update to Google My Business in the last quarter of 2017 allows you to add posts to your profile; these can be used to promote events, promotions, products and services.
+- Add posts to GMB: An update to Google My Business in the last quarter of 2017 allows you to add posts to your profile; these can be used to promote events, promotions, products, and your general services.
 The rich content will be delivered to users when they find your business listing on Google and is an excellent way to increase CTR.
 It is unknown whether Google will give a ranking boost to businesses using posts, but even if they don’t, they can still be a great way to drive interactions.

 - Respond to negative reviews: Although it is not concrete whether or not this is actually used as a local ranking factor, it should be imperative for business owners to interact with, and try to resolve negative reviews.
 By doing this regularly, you are not only showing new users that you care about customer satisfaction, but you’re also increasing the possibility of resolving the issues with that customer, resulting in the negative review being removed.